برجاء الإنتظار ...

 Clavodar® can have side effects and the symptoms may make you unfit to drive.
 Do not drive or operate machinery unless you are feeling well.

-Adults and children weighing 40 kg and over
+Adults and children weighing 40 kg or over

 · This suspension is not usually recommended for adults and children weighing 40 kg and over.
 Ask your doctor or pharmacist for advice.